sterobson/VolunteerCheckin/Backend/CHECKLIST_API_DOCUMENTATION.md

 ### Permission Testing

-- [ ] Regular marshal cannot complete AreaLead items (checkbox disabled)
+- [ ] Regular marshal cannot complete OneLeadPerArea items (checkbox disabled)
 - [ ] Area lead CAN complete items for checkpoints in their area (even if not assigned)
 - [ ] Area lead CANNOT complete items for checkpoints outside their area
 - [ ] Trying to complete without permission returns 403